GammaTauAI/opentau/milestone1.md

 }
 ```

-Note that TypeScript's inference type annotated non let-bound arrow functions, while our system didn't.
-We believe that these functions should be left untyped, as the signature of the function that calls them should be typed, and TypeScript's type-inference should enforce those rules.
+Note that TypeScript's built-in inference type-annotated unbound arrow functions, while our system didn't.
+We believe that these functions should be left untyped, as the signature of the function that calls them should be typed and TypeScript's type-inference should enforce those rules.
 Our system will not battle with TypeScript's type-inference, it will try to work alongside it.
-Additionally, our system will not perform any type-migrations, i.e. it will not change already defined types.
+Additionally, our system will not perform any type-migrations; it will not change already defined types.
 This is to further enforce the coalition between our system and TypeScript's.

 Additionally, our system was able to fill out generic types.